Integrating Services

 Request headers from Dispatched

-Every HTTP call from a workflow step includes these headers:
+Every HTTP call from a step comes with these headers:

 | Header | Example | Description |